 Academic Youth Development (AYD)

-AYD connects students’ social and emotional learning (SEL) to challenges in school.
+AYD develops students’ learning mindsets and skills and connects them to challenges in school.
 More students succeed in school, career, and life when they learn skills that support their social and emotional development and then explicitly connect those skills to their academic learning.

 This suite of programs translates the latest research on student mindset, motivation, learning, and persistence into practical classroom strategies and tools that can be enacted every day, in every classroom, to produce a lasting impact on every student.